globalbrain/sefirot/docs/components/action-list.md

   // The icon to be displayed on the left side of the text. leadIcon?: Component

-  // The text to be displayed.
-  text: string

   // The link to be navigated to when the item is clicked.
 When this
   // prop is set, the item is rendered via `<SLink>`. link?: string

+  // The text to be displayed.
+  label: string

   // Whether the item is disabled. disabled?: boolean